Organizational behavior management: Areas of application

+Performance management

-Performance Management (PM) is the implementation of behavioral principles to manage the performance of individual employees or a group of employees.
+Performance management (PM) is the implementation of behavioral principles to manage the performance of individual employees or a group of employees.
 It focuses on improving individual and organizational performance.
 OBM specialists in this area design and implement strategies to enhance employee productivity, efficiency, and effectiveness.
 In performance management, managers assess and monitor employee behaviors via tools like performance reviews and feedback to ensure employees have the information they need to do an effective job and receive recognition for good performance.

 OBM performance assessments have several uses.
 Practitioners utilize assessments to identify performance issues, identify environmental factors causing performance issues, and select functionally appropriate interventions.